bayrameker/siha-rent-website/README.md

 Note: Railway was used for postgre sql in this project.

+            "Couldn't import Django.
+Are you sure it's installed and " "available on your PYTHONPATH environment variable?
+Did you " "forget to activate a virtual environment?"

 1. Install the project dependencies with: pip install -r requirements.txt
 2. Now run the project with this command: python manage.py runserver 8080
 3. go to the site https://localhost:8080